Equivariant ZFA and the foundations of nominal techniques: Equivariance

 What this means in practice is that some readers find equivariance hard to understand, and pointing to equivariance-the-theorem in Theorem~\ref{thrm.equivar} does not help as much as it should because the difficulty is not the mathematics so much as in the background assumptions which the reader brings to the paper.

 It seems unintuitive; surely there must be a mistake somewhere: ``We can't just permute elements.
 Suppose atoms are numbers: then are you claiming $1<2$ if and only if $2<1$?''.
-This is a silly objection from inside ZFA---where ``Suppose atoms are numbers'' makes no sense, because they are just not---but from inside ZF, in which atoms \emph{have} to \emph{be} something else that is not atoms, we can see why such questions are asked.\footnote{ Case in point: while describing nominal techniques to a category-theorist colleague I mentioned $\atoms$ and he asked `but what \emph{are} atoms?'.
+This is a silly objection from inside ZFA --- where ``Suppose atoms are numbers'' makes no sense, because they are just not --- but from inside ZF, in which atoms \emph{have} to \emph{be} something else that is not atoms, we can see why such questions are asked.
+The reader's experience may differ but for me the background assumption that atoms cannot just \emph{be} atoms is, to this day, an impediment to explaining nominal techniques.\footnote{ Maths may be a pure subject, but a good maths \emph{paper} needs to be correct and also \emph{convincing}.
+It may therefore be helpful to understand and document some practical difficulties encountered while communicating nominal techniques --- usually to people whose viewpoint is very much ZF-shaped.

+Case in point: while describing nominal techniques to a category-theorist colleague I mentioned $\atoms$ and he asked `but what \emph{are} atoms?'.
 I said atoms were atoms; he refused to accept this, and I was beaten back to setting $\atoms$ to $\mathbb N$ just so the conversation could make progress.

-From this and the rest of the discussion I was disconcerted to conclude that my category-theoretic colleague, even though he was happy to switch toposes in mid-sentence, was a ZF fundamentalist.
-For him, if it was not translated all the way down to ZF, then it was incomprehensible.

-This paper might not cure him of this mindset but it does provide a fuller answer to his original question.
+From this and the rest of the discussion I concluded that my category-theoretic colleague --- \emph{even though he was happy to switch toposes in mid-sentence} --- was actually a ZF fundamentalist.
+If it was not translated all the way down to ZF, then it was incomprehensible.
+This paper might not cure him, but it provides a better answer to his question than I was able to provide at the time: we are in ZFA.